HenriqueC89/remotion-video-test-javascript/README.md

 # Remotion video test

-Simple test project made using Remotion[Remotion](https://www.remotion.dev).
+Simple test project made using [Remotion](https://www.remotion.dev).
 The resulting video can be seen on the _out/_ folder

+Below is part of the original README that was generated with the initial project installation.

 ## Commands